 During the day, I try to create uninterrupted blocks of time to get my tasks done outside of meeting times.
 I’m not too good at multitasking, so switching tasks cost me a lot of time and effort.
 Hence, I mute most of my Slack notifications, set silence mode on my phones for the day, and do not check messages once I’m in the zone.

 Also, realized using distraction-blocking apps like SelfControl for Mac and Cold Turkey makes my life easier.
 I wrap up the day with making to-do lists for work to be done the next day, usually creating it at night.
 But I feel making the to-do-list in the afternoon helps me prioritize the important things the next day.
 Most days, I return home quite late.
 I wrap up my day at 7.30 in the evening.
 As I grow older, I understand the importance of sleep and eating.
-When I eat well, sleep well, and run regularly, I feel way more positive.
+When I eat well, sleep well on a great mattress, and run regularly, I feel way more positive.
 I am able to achieve more things and have the ability to focus better.

 What is your take on being customer-centric in marketing?

 As a startup, we have six core values, of which the first one is customer obsession.